Azure/Enterprise-Scale/docs/wiki/update-alz-custom-policies-to-latest.md

 These are the following scenarios for ALZ custom policies being updated to latest versions of the custom ALZ policies, listed in increasing order of complexity:

-1. One or more ALZ custom policies, whether assigned or not at one or more scopes in your Azure estate, is outdated by a newer ALZ custom policy.
-The process for managing this is described in [Updating a one or more ALZ custom policy to newer ALZ custom policies](#updating-a-one-or-more-alz-custom-policies-to-newer-alz-custom-policy).
+1. One or more ALZ custom policies, whether assigned or not at one or more scopes in your Azure estate, is superseded by a newer version of that same ALZ custom policy.
+The process for managing this is described in [Updating one or more ALZ custom policy to newer ALZ custom policies](#updating-one-or-more-alz-custom-policies-to-newer-alz-custom-policy).

-2. One or more ALZ custom policies, assigned at one or more scopes in your Azure estate, is outdated by a newer ALZ custom policy with **updated parameters**.
-The process for managing this is described in [Updating a one or more ALZ custom policies to a newer ALZ custom policy with updated parameters](#updating-one-or-more-alz-custom-policies-to-newer-alz-custom-policy-with-updated-parameters)
+2. One or more ALZ custom policies, assigned at one or more scopes in your Azure estate, is superseded by a newer version of the same ALZ custom policy with **updated parameters**.
+The process for managing this is described in [Updating one or more ALZ custom policies to a newer ALZ custom policy with updated parameters](#updating-one-or-more-alz-custom-policies-to-newer-alz-custom-policy-with-updated-parameters)

-3. One or more ALZ custom policies, assigned via ALZ custom policy initiative, are outdated by newer ALZ custom policy(s) with **updated parameters**.
-The process for managing this is described in [Updating ALZ custom policies in ALZ custom policy initiative to newer ALZ custom policies](need a reference)
+3. One or more ALZ custom policies, assigned via ALZ custom policy initiative, are superseded by a newer version of the same ALZ custom policy(s) with **updated parameters**.
+The process for managing this is described in [Updating ALZ custom policies in ALZ custom policy initiative to newer ALZ custom policies](#updating-alz-custom-policies-in-alz-custom-policy-initiative-to-newer-alz-custom-policies)

-### Updating a one or more ALZ custom policies to newer ALZ custom policy
+### Updating one or more ALZ custom policies to newer ALZ custom policy

 For this scenario we will use the ALZ custom policy *Deploy Diagnostic Settings for WVD Host Pools to Log Analytics workspace*.

 Considering no parameters have changed, this is a simple exercise that consists of replacing the policy definition content with the latest policy definition.
-While it is possible to update the policy via the portal GUI, there will be a lot of copying and pasting content.
-To minimize errors, we will be updating this policy via a PowerShell script.
+While it is possible to update the policy definition via the portal GUI, there are some properties than can't be updated, like version.
+To minimize errors and include all updated policy definition properties, we will be updating this policy via a PowerShell script.

 Before we begin, we need to identify the policy definition name and location to be used in our PowerShell script below.